ctrlaltdeleon/infinitygauntlet/other/how-to-use-git.md

 git push
 ```

+## Ignoring Files

+Create a `.gitignore` file stating the specific folders and files you would like not to be tracked.

+Be aware that files already on a repository online can not be "untracked" unless deleted or hidden away else where.

 ## Rebasing

 If you only ever commit to your `master` branch, your directed acyclic graph (DAG) will look like this: